1. What is inflammatory breast cancer?

 Bisphosphonates are a group of drugs that can reduce the risk of breast cancer spreading in post-menopausal women.

 Clinical trials are research studies that aim to improve treatment or care for patients.
 Studies into treatments for inflammatory breast cancer are ongoing.
-This is something you can discuss with your doctors, so you can decide what’s best for you.
+This is something you can discuss with your treatment team, so you can decide what’s best for you.

 Being diagnosed with inflammatory breast cancer can be a difficult and frightening time.